Trade dress: Protection for electronic interfaces and websites

 Although the exact boundaries of protection are still uncertain, courts are beginning to allow trade dress protection for the overall "look and feel" of a website.
 In Blue Nile, Inc. v.
 Ice.com, Inc., the plaintiff sued the defendant in the United States District Court for the Western District of Washington for copying the overall "look and feel" of plaintiff's retail jewelry websites, including the design of plaintiff's search pages.
 Although the court ordered more factual development before it could rule definitively on the issue, the court did hold that it was possible for the look and feel of the websites to have trade dress protection if the plaintiff's copyright claims did not already cover those parts.
 In SG Services, Inc. v.
 God's Girls, Inc., the United States District Court for the District of Oregon denied trade dress protection for the plaintiff's website because the plaintiff did not demonstrate that the website was non-functional or distinctive.
 This case shows the court's willingness to consider trade dress protection for a website, even though the court did not find protection in this case.
 However, the SG Services court did not look at the overall "look and feel" of the website, but rather, at specific characteristics (such as color) of the website that the plaintiff claimed were infringed.

 Although the future of trade dress protection for websites is still very unclear, much thought has been given to this area and it will likely continue to be actively developing area for courts and litigants.

+Similar concepts in other countries

+China

+Although Chinese law does not recognize a concept of trade dress, the Anti-Unfair Competition Law (反不正当竞争法) does protect the packaging, decoration, or appearance of a "well-known commodity"; this provision accomplishes something similar to trade dress protections.